jquery/learn.jquery.com/page/javascript-101/scope.md

 sayHello();         // logs 'hello' console.log(foo);   // doesn't log anything
 ```

+It is possible to use the same name for variables and have no issues with results.
+However, get in the habit of using unique variable names whenever defining new functions.

 ``` js
 // Variables with the same name can exist in different scopes with different values